-The publication program closed its call for applications on February 12, 2018, and expects to reopen summer 2019.
-Artists may register for a complimentary workshop to provide more information on the application process and what the curatorial panel looks for in submissions once the call is open.
+The publication program closed its call for applications on February 12, 2018, and expects to reopen summer 2020.
+Artists may register for a complimentary workshop to learn more about the application process and what the curatorial panel looks for in submissions once the call is open.

 Learn more about the current selection panel below and see a sample of the application.
 For more information on the program and application process, email email@example.com.

 2018 Selection Panel